facebook/react/docs/docs/reference-react-component.md

 ### `propTypes`

 `propTypes` can be defined as a property on the component class itself, to define what types the props should be.
-It should be a map from prop names to types as defined in `React.PropTypes` In development mode, when an invalid value is provided for a prop, a warning will be shown in the JavaScript console.
+It should be a map from prop names to types as defined in `React.PropTypes`.
+In development mode, when an invalid value is provided for a prop, a warning will be shown in the JavaScript console.
 In production mode, `propTypes` checks are skipped for efficiency.

 For example, this code ensures that the `color` prop is a string: